 What exactly is a RhineFahrt anyway?
 Well, Rhine refers to the name of a river in Europe and the German word/conjunction Fahrt is used in that language predominantly to refer to travel or traveling.
 If you’ve ever driven the autobahn then you’ve surely noticed the signage at the exit ramps – Ausfahrt.
-Emily and I recently visited Europe once again for a Rhine River cruise and my juvenile mind couldn’t resist but to pay more attention to the silly-looking words than the castles.
+Emily and I recently visited Europe once again for a Rhine River cruise and my juvenile mind couldn’t resist but to pay more attention to the silly-looking signage than to the abundance of castles littering the picturesque landscapes along the river.

 Despite all of the translation incompatibilities, it’s still lots of fun to make up humorous new phrases using the most vulnerable German words.
-This one was lowing hanging fruit as they say, and it’s healthy to keep people to snickering just a lil’ bit.
+This one was lowing-hanging-fruit as they say, and it’s healthy to keep people snickering just a lil’ bit.
 I can’t help it; new languages always bring out the 9th grader in me.

 I have to throw out a few kudos to Gate One Travel who arranged and guided us to safely fahrt along the Rhine from Amsterdam to Boppar then by coach to Lucerne.
 I’m always surprised and delighted to trust them with our travel itinerary as their attention to detail, accommodations, and problem solving efforts have repeatedly convinced me that they’re absolutely the best deal in international travel.